 Gates of Stone: just a little taste

-The big event for me in the early part of 2019 is the publication on February 19th of Gates of Stone, my epic fantasy debut.
-I’ve written it under pseudonym – Angus Macallan – because it’s a different genre to my normal stuff but I hope you will find it as engaging as the Outlaw Chronicles.
+Gates of Stone, my epic fantasy debut, has now been published.
+I’ve written it under pseudonym – Angus Macallan – because it’s a different genre to my normal stuff – but I hope you will find it as engaging as the Outlaw Chronicles.
 I’ve decided to post the first chapter of Gates of Stone so that you can get an idea of the book, and maybe to whet your appetite just a little.
 (You can pre-order it here.)
 Katerina is one of the main characters, one of the best I think I’ve ever created.
 I hope you find her as interesting as I do . . .

 GATES OF STONE